What should people know about Anaphylaxis?

-Just like other illness or medical concerns, there are several ways regarding the way a body reacts.
-For an Anaphylactic shock, there are two types of reaction that a person might experience.
+Just like other illnesses or medical concerns, there are several ways regarding the way a body reacts.
+For an Anaphylactic shock, there are two types of reactions that a person might experience.

-- Uniphasic.
+- Uniphase.
 For this type of reaction, the symptoms instantaneously appear and rapidly worsen.
-But, upon application of required medication, the symptoms quickly fade and does not re-occur.
+But, upon application of the required medication, the symptoms quickly fade and do not re-occur.

 Position the person